NeilBotelho/IRCish/DesignDoc.md

 **Performs:**
 - if username has white space it returns false
-- if username has non alphanumeric characters other than _ it returns false
+- if username has non-alphanumeric characters other than _ it returns false
 - if username is is longer than 10 characters or shorter than 2 characters it returns false
 - else it returns true